-Teaching Assistant: The course teaching assistant is Jinpu Yang, jinpu.yang@kellogg.northwestern.ed.
+Teaching Assistant: The course teaching assistant is [TBD]

 The TA is a Finance PhD student and is available to help you with data and software issues.

 Prerequisites: FINC 431 or FINC 440 or FINC 441, admission to AMP.

 Co-requisites: Over the AMP sequence, students must take two quarter credits in asset management-related courses: